 If you want to take a peek here’s an online version of my augmented poem ‘Siachen Glacier’, part of Ripple, a triptych of freestanding oversized artist books that use augmented reality, organic objects and poetic text to explore climate change.

-So, I’m hoping you will join me for some digital poetic adventures with the myriad of tools available to us on our digital devices.
+So, I’m hoping you will join me for in creating some digital poetic adventures of your own with the myriad of tools available to us on our digital devices.